Murder of Arthur Warren: Aftermath

-The Hearings
+Hearings

 On July 19, 2001, David Allen Parker pleaded guilty to first-degree murder and in July 2001 was sentenced to life in prison with mercy, which would make him eligible for parole in 15 years.
 In exchange for his plea, a second count of conspiracy to commit a felony was dismissed.
 Parker also agreed to testify against Wilson.

 On August 21, 2001, Jared Wilson pleaded guilty to second-degree murder—reduced from first-degree murder and conspiracy to commit a felony, -- and received a 20-year prison sentence.

 Shoemaker, was charged as an accessory after the fact, and tried as a juvenile for helping dispose of evidence after the murder.

 In June 2002, Brenda and Arthur Warren filed a wrongful death lawsuit against his killers.
 Their family attorney, Paul Farrell, said that in defending themselves Parker and Wilson had portrayed Warren as a sexual predator and themselves as the victims, and that Mrs. Warren "didn't feel like she had the chance to tell her side of the story."